xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

   Start a Move Transaction

+  Collect the RGOs that will be affected by this Move

   for each selected_element in ELEMENTS_TO_MOVE
+      disconnect the graphical element associated selected_element from its canvas connect selected_element to the canvas associated with the destination end for

+  for each selected_element in ELEMENTS_TO_MOVE
     unhook the selected_element from container it is attached to (R8000/R8003) end for

-  for each selected_element in ELEMENTS_TO_MOVE
-      disconnect the graphical element associated selected_element from its canvas connect selected_element to the canvas associated with the destination end for

   for each selected_element in ELEMENTS_TO_MOVE
     update selected_element''s  model root and set it to the destination model root end for